Thomas Whisenhant

 Thomas Warren Whisenhant (January 29, 1947 – May 27, 2010) was an American serial killer who murdered at least four women between 1963 and 1976 in Mobile County, Alabama.
 After being arrested for the October 1976 murder of Cheryl Payton, Whisenhant confessed to killing three other women.
 He was sentenced to death in Alabama in September 1977, and was executed in May 2010 at Holman Correctional Facility via lethal injection.
-At the time of his execution, Whisenhant was Alabama's longest serving death row inmate, spending thirty-two years, eight months, and twenty days on death row.
+At the time of his execution, Whisenhant was Alabama's longest serving death row inmate, spending 32 years, 8 months and 20 days on death row.

 Early life

-Thomas Warren Whisenhant was born on January 29, 1947, in Prichard, Alabama, the last of four children born to Willie and Emma Whisenhant.
+Thomas Warren Whisenhant was born on January 29, 1947, in Prichard, Alabama, the youngest of four children born to Willie and Emma Whisenhant.
 He came from a low-income family, which was ruled by his mother, a domineering woman who would constantly argue with and frequently attack her physically weak and alcoholic husband and who also encouraged her children to do the same.
 Such altercations often occurred when Whisenhant's father would get drunk on moonshine and try to seduce his wife, who would always reject him.
 She reserved her anger and abuse only for her husband and instead spoiled Whisenhant, of whom she was overprotective.
 Whisenhant was made to share a bed with his mother until the age of 7 and continued to share the same bedroom with her until the age of 16, by which time he had, according to his sister, become moody and violent.
 Also by his teenage years, Whisenhant was constantly accompanied by his mother, who never let him out of her sight.
 According to a psychologist, Whisenhant resented her.